 On Friday, we witnessed a unique testament to the enduring nature of American democracy: the peaceful transition of power from one president to another.
 What many may not realize is that the transition has been in process since the early summer, when the two major party candidates were nominated.
 This fall we watched President-elect Trump prepare to take the reins of bureaucracy and we were reminded of the importance of succession planning.
 As with any successful project, leadership transition requires careful planning and collaboration, both before and after the transfer of power.

 It may be a source of great consternation to most companies that the United States government is more prepared for a leadership transition than they are.
-Research shows that even though 10% to 15% of companies complete a change in leadership each year, only slightly more than half of boards have an internal successor in mind, while another roughly 40% have no viable replacements whatsoever.
+Research shows that even though 10 to 15 percent of companies complete a change in leadership each year, only slightly more than half of boards have an internal successor in mind, while another roughly 40 percent have no viable replacements whatsoever.
 This is a costly mistake, as organizations that have a haphazard transition process lose an average of $1.8 billion in shareholder value.

 How much notice should the CEO give the board to begin the hiring process?
 In a 2010 blog, Managing Director Jane Howze explains that timing, announcing and planning for the future are crucial to successful transitions.
 If the transition period is too short, there is "not enough time to even learn what questions to ask, much less absorb the knowledge" necessary for a smooth change.

 Conversely, if the transition drags on for an extended period of time "executives must continue to find ways to remain relevant to the organization and validate themselves."
 Further, where employees look for direction can be unclear when two executives are in the mix.
 Ms. Howze finds that one to two months is an adequate amount of time for a successful transition.